Watamu Best Villas

 “In Watamu, a villa isn’t just accommodation — it’s the whole experience.
 Wake up to the ocean.
 Sleep to the sound of the tide.”

 What makes Watamu villas different from hotels?
 Three things, consistently.
 Privacy — your own compound, your own rhythm, no shared lobby or communal dining room if you don’t want it.
-Space — a three-bedroom villa in Watamu costs the same as a standard hotel double in Nairobi, and gives you a kitchen, garden, often a pool, and four times the square footage.
+Space — a three-bedroom villa in Watamu typically costs the same as a standard hotel double in Nairobi, and gives you a kitchen, a garden, often a pool, and four times the square footage.
 And character — the best Watamu villas are built in the Swahili coastal tradition: carved wooden doors, makuti-thatched rooflines, coral-stone walls cooled by the ocean breeze, and open-plan layouts designed for a life lived mostly outdoors.

-Featured Villas
+Featured Villas & Stays

 01